 Levant Beam Engine

 The highlight of the Levant Mine tour for many people — particularly industrial age, engineering and steam enthusiasts — is seeing the beam engine working.
-It’s the only Cornish mining beam engine which is still working at its original site, and seeing it in action is a very unique experience.
+It’s the only Cornish mining beam engine that is still working at its original site, and seeing it in action is a very unique experience.

 What amazed me was how quiet the beam engine was and the elegance of movement whilst it was in operation.
 How steam engines work is completely alien to many people, however, the workings was clearly explained by the National Trust team.